What is "Cherry Honey" from Shindo Beekeeper Garden? [Yamagata Prefecture]

 I used to think that beekeeping was done in remote areas.

-I met Mr. Shindo, who runs a beekeeping business, at an event.
+I met Shindo, who runs a beekeeping business, at a certain event.

-At the event, only honey was displayed and sold in a small booth, and when I saw a line in the small pamphlet introducing it that said "cherry honey", I got curious and asked about it, and was told that it is only available in Yamagata Prefecture.
+At the event, only honey was displayed and sold in a small booth, and in a small pamphlet introduced, "Cherry Honey" that said in a small pamphlet, so I asked him a question and found out that it is only available in Yamagata Prefecture.
+I asked a little about it on the spot, but I visited my house later to hear more about honey and, in fact, bees.

+This article was an excerpt from what I went to Shindo Beekeeper's house and interviewed.
 Please read to the end.
-By the time you finish reading, you may find yourself loving ``honey bees.''
+By the time you finish reading it, you may find yourself loving Mitsubee

 In search of “cherry honey” produced only in Yamagata Prefecture